-Mouse cursor hover activates pop-ups Activates or deactivates the animated pop-up preview that displays when you hover over thumbnails in the File List.
+Pop-ups Mouse cursor hover activates pop-ups Activates or deactivates the animated pop-up preview that displays when you hover over thumbnails in the File List.
 Settings below allow you to include text and/or an image in the pop-up, or if you turn this option off, to activate the pop-up only when you hold down the SHIFT key. <shift> key activates pop-ups</shift> Activates the pop-up only if you hold down the SHIFT key while hovering over a thumbnail in the File List.
 You can turn this option off if it interferes with SHIFT selection.
 Auto hide pop-ups Hides pop-ups after 5 seconds, even if you are still hovering over the image.
-Show thumbnail in pop-ups Shows a pop-up preview of images in the File List when you hover over them with a mouse.
-Show information in pop-ups Includes text file information in the mouse-over pop-up.
-You can select the information to display by clicking the Configure file information button and selecting your desired pop-up information.
-Opens the Choose Pop-up Information dialog where you can select what information to display in the pop-up when you hover over a thumbnail in the File List.
+Show thumbnail in pop-ups Shows a pop-up preview of images in the File List when you hover over them with a mouse Show file information in pop-ups Includes text file information in the mouse-over pop-up.
+You can select the information to display by clicking Configure Pop-ups and clicking on the type of information.
+Configure file information Opens the Choose Pop-up Information dialog where you can select what information to display in the pop-up when you hover over a thumbnail in the File List.
 The default is file name, location, size, modified date, and image dimension, but you can select other ACDSee Metadata, EXIF, file, image, IPTC, or multimedia attributes.
-Displays the default Windows Explorer context menu instead of the ACDSee Pro context menu. activates pop-ups <shift> key activates pop-ups Auto hide pop-ups Show thumbnail in pop-ups Show information in pop-ups Opens the Choose Pop-up to display in the pop-up w default is file name, locatio select other ACDSee Metadore Displays the default Window</shift>
+Show the Windows Explorer shell context menu as the default right-click menu Displays the default Windo ows Explorer context menu instead of the ACDSee Pro context menu.